 The 1970s-carrot cake exported from the US was as much a fashion trend as Black Forest Gateau and bell-bottom flares, and this version came with the now infamous and sugar-packed cream cheese frosting.
 While I cannot say if my granny ever tried war-time carrot cake, her recipe imitates the flavours from the USA, complete with this new-fangled cream cheese frosting.

 The best kind of frosting

 Cream cheese frosting is an ingenious creation, a step behind Google and electricity if you will, as its salty tang deliciously complements the warmth of spices and that sticky stodgy crumb.
-(Another cake which delivers this fruity-spicy-cream cheese combo is Hummingbird cake, quite possibly my favourite cake of all time).

 The US enormously capitalised on this delicious combination, and along the way the ‘fall brand’ of spiced pumpkin lattes, cinnamon sticks and maple syrup swept across the pond.
-(Discover what fruit and vegetables to eat this autumn here, including all those autumnal gourds.)

 No one can deny that root vegetables have found their soul mate when it comes to maple syrup.
 This is why, instead of just freshening the cream cheese frosting with a little lemon zest in the style of my granny’s recipe, I also incorporated the flavours of autumn, spiking it with maple syrup and cinnamon.
 While it’s still light and moussey, there is now a homely warmth that just sings of autumn’s arrival.